 The City of San Diego beach rules apply at La Jolla Shores.

-Dogs are allowed before 9:00 am and after 6:00 pm from April 1st to October 31st, and before 9:00 am and after 4:00 pm from November 1st to March 31st.
+Owners can bring their dogs before 9:00 AM and after 6:00 PM from April 1st to October 31st, and before 9:00 AM and after 4:00 PM from November 1st to March 31st.

 Pacific Beach & Mission Beach & Mission Bay

-Dogs are allowed on the beach, boardwalk or adjacent parks in Pacific Beach and Mission Beach before 9:00 am and after 6:00 pm from April 1st to October 31st, and before 9:00 am and after 4:00 pm from November 1st to March 31st.
+Dogs are allowed on the beach, boardwalk, or adjacent parks in Pacific Beach and Mission Beach before 9:00 AM and after 6:00 PM from April 1st to October 31st, and before 9:00 AM and after 4:00 PM from November 1st to March 31st.

 Mission Bay follows the same rules.